MrOnlineCoder/SeamlessNodejsTemplate/README.md

 I consider that there is no need for controllers and routes separation, as controllers shall just propagate request params from HTTP to application layer with a few lines of code.
 Therefore, they are joined into "routes" in this template.

 If your route code does something more than preparing params, calling a service and preparing the response, then you should consider refactoring your code.

+## I would like to add PDF rendering, any suggestions?

+It's sometimes appealing to use PDF libraries like `pdfkit`, and although they are great, the rapid change of business requirements or design usually leads to painful refactoring of the PDF generation code, so instead you should leverage the capability of browser engines to render HTML to PDF:

+1. Write your PDF as HTML template in `resources` folder
+2. Write a service that will read the template and render it with [eta](https://eta.js.org/)
+3. Use [Playwright](https://playwright.dev/) to render HTML to PDF in a headless Chromium browser
+4. Cache when needed
+5. Inject the service into your application code where PDF has to be generated

 ## License